tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 **Files:** [jarvis.py](Activities/06-Evr_Async_Trading/Solved/jarvis.py)

 Open the starter code and live code the solution with the class.
-Explain any new concepts as you go, and be sure to proceed slowly and pause frequently to make sure that students can keep up.
+Explain any new concepts as you go, and be sure to proceed slowly and frequently pause to make sure that students can keep up.

-Start by skimming the code with the class and showing the `# @TODO:` comments where the code will need updated.
+Start by skimming the code with the class and showing the `# @TODO:` comments where the code will need to be updated.
 Explain that the goal is to use asyncio so that the dashboard can be loaded and updated without blocking the page from loading.

 Import the necessary libraries to use asyncio, hvplot, and panel.